Note: The links below will

 orbital outpost before beginning the journey home.

-Answers for and questions are available.
+the MCC questions are available.

-18 March 2001 - The reusable
+18 March 2001 - The reusable "Leonardo" module

-has been in Discovery's payload bay.
+has been detached from the ISS and stowed back in Discovery's payload bay.

 The